delwinh13/MotabilitySET/README.md

 ### Overview

+I have added in a Motability Operation - MOT_OLA_TS-001 - New Application Test Strategy.docx after analysing the Tech Task requirements to outline the strategy for the testing required during the OLA New Application process.
+An Excel Test Cases document (Motability Operation - MOT_OLA_TS-001 - New Application Test Cases.xlsx) has been included after defining acceptance criteria based off of the detials in the Tech Task document.
+An example of the POST API call to the endpoint ```/api/v2/applications was done in Postman and file name = OLA_newApplication.postman_collection.json

+### Example of Cypress Automation Regression Test Suite for OLA_newApplication

 Testing suite that performs automation tests across the OLA Application and ensures basic functionality is still working.
 Technologies included are:

 - Cypress